Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses: Results

 All metrics indicate that the model's translations are of high quality across tasks and languages, with the sole exception of translations from Chinese to English.
 The scores are generally higher for PAWS-X than XNLI, which might be due to the more challenging and diverse text sources used in generating XNLI.
 The high scores thus suggest that, for most of the considered source-target language combinations, inconsistencies cannot be ascribed to changes in meaning induced by the translation.

 To further substantiate this claim, we compute the Pearson correlations between the BLEU score of the translation and the (binary) consistencies between the model's original responses and its responses on the translated benchmark data (see \cref{tab:correlation_scores}, top row for each task).
 We focus on the simulations with model-internal translations of the input sentences, keeping the instruction in the source language (e.g.\ $I_{en} / X_{en\rightarrow de}$).
 For these simulations, we can obtain a translation quality score per data point, which is not confounded with the translation quality of the instruction.
-The BLEU score for a given data point is calculated by averaging the scores for the translation of each sentence from the sentence pair provided by the data set.
+The BLEU score for a given data point is calculated by averaging the scores of the two sentences from the sentence pair.
 All correlations are positive, yet, the absolute values are very low ($\le 0.09$).
 These findings suggest that the observed inconsistencies are largely independent of the translation quality, at least in light of the generally high translation quality observed for this specific model.
 Additional evidence is presented in \cref{app:translation_quality-consistency}, revealing significant inconsistencies even when exclusively using the best translations.
-Note that correlations between translation quality and accuracy on the translated inputs are also very low (see \cref{tab:correlation_scores}, bottom row for each task), further indicating that translation quality is generally sufficient to not affect the model's performance on the target language.